Multi-Touch Revenue Attribution for Growth Teams

 See how attribution connects to /product/report-builder for custom revenue dashboards

-Multi-touch revenue attribution is the process of assigning credit to every marketing and sales touchpoint that influenced a deal — from the first ad click or website visit to the last email before signing.
-Most companies operate on last-touch attribution by default: the channel that generated the final lead form submission gets 100% of the credit, while the preceding touchpoints that educated and warmed the prospect get nothing.
+Multi-touch revenue attribution is the practice of assigning credit to every marketing and sales touchpoint that influenced a deal — from the first ad click or website visit to the last email before signing — rather than crediting a single interaction.
+It answers a question most sales teams cannot otherwise answer with confidence: of everything we spent time and money on, what actually produced revenue?

 Compare, launch, and govern the workflow with an interactive overview instead of four long generic essays.